-If you are diagnosed as having high blood pressure, your care will be delivered by our pharmacist.
-She will check your blood pressure, medication and give lifestyle advice.
-Blood tests will be done in advance of your appointment if necessary - you will be advised on this.
+If you are diagnosed as having high blood pressure, your care will be delivered by our pharmacist who will check your blood pressure, monitor your medication and give lifestyle advice.
+Blood tests will be done in advance of your appointment and you will be given the results during your annual review.

-This service will look at ear problems, wax removal or treatment of infections.
-Your doctor or practice nurse can refer you.
+This service will look at ear problems, wax removal and/or treatment of infections.

-This service will look after your wellbeing if you suffer from angina or have had a heart attack.
-Checks will be made to see how you are progressing by using blood tests, ECG, blood pressure etc and giving you lifestyle advice.
+This service will look after your wellbeing if you suffer from angina or have a history of heart problems.
+Checks will be made to see how you are progressing by using blood tests, ECG, blood pressure etc. You will also be given lifestyle advice.
 You will receive a letter inviting you to this service.

 This service is for the continuous care of patients with asthma/COPD and is run by our specially trained nurse and pharmacist.
-Your use of inhalers, peak flow and treatment will be monitored through this.
-The clinic is by referral in the first instance.
-Your follow-up care will be agreed at your first visit.
+Your use of inhalers, peak flow and treatment will be monitored through this clinic.
+The clinic is by referral initially and your follow up care will be agreed in your first visit.

 Antenatal clinics are held at various locations (your midwife can advise) during the week by appointment.
 Information on parent antenatal, feeding support, twins’ club and water births are available from our midwife.

-This service is provided by our sister practice (The Pheonix) and is an alternative method for pain management.
+This service is provided by our sister practice (The Phoenix) and is an alternative method for pain management.
 Access to this service is through GP referral.